 On-site at Outreach Houses I and II, we host alternative schools that are operated by the New York City Department of Education or BOCES of New York State.
 Alongside a full day of school, residents receive individual, group, vocational and family counseling.
 In tandem, clients participate in therapeutic and recreational programs that promote pro-social values and healthy living.

 Both clients and family benefit from a wide range of supportive family services, in what is called a parallel process.
 This level of care continues after the clients have completed residential treatment.
 Through aftercare, clients – and their family members – benefit from outpatient counseling to help smooth the transition to home, school, and community.

-Outreach’s residential services are licensed by the New York State Office of Alcoholism and Substance Abuse Services (OASAS).
+Outreach’s residential services are licensed by the New York State Office of Addiction Services and Supports (OASAS).
 We accept Medicaid, Medicare, most insurance plans, and sliding scale payments.